RohanSubramani/tinker-cookbook/README.md

 ## Quick Start (Rohan edits): Running Modular SFT Training

-The `modular_sft_test.py` script provides a convenient way to train multiple models on the same dataset with consistent hyperparameters.
+The `modular_sft_test.py` script provides a convenient way to train multiple models and set training datasets and hyperparameters.
 Here's how to use it:

 ### Prerequisites